tliam1/Youtube_Channel_Points/README.md

 - Add requirements.txt
 - Adding some form of PVP with grub points as a reward
 - Anti-spam (global command cooldown)
+- For the love of all that is good, write some validation functions

 For questions or issues, feel free to reach out!